AndreAmaduzzi/Infusion/README.md

-# Project for Natural Language Processing course
-## Text-driven Shape generation with Denoising Diffusion Models
+# Project for Natural Language Processing course: Text-driven Shape generation with Denoising Diffusion Models
-### Installation
+## Installation
 Python 3.8 is required.

 Create and activate a virtual environment